Business-to-Business (B2B) Marketing

 Consumers are less likely to have complete information about the products or services they buy.
 Businesses consider multiple parameters to maximize profits and achieve a favorable return on investment (ROI) when making purchases.

 B2B marketers face challenges as buying decisions are based on a critical analysis of pros and cons.
-However, the buying basis could also be on the supplier’s reputation and his previous track record.
+However, the buying basis could also be on the supplier’s reputation and their previous track record.
 No B2B buyer risks investing in an unknown product, even if cost factors favor the company.
 To mitigate this risk, product demonstrations can be an effective strategy, allowing potential buyers to experience the product’s benefits firsthand and make informed decisions.

 #3 Complexity of Products